rfo909/CFT/README.md

 # An interactive language

-CFT is a functional language, consisting of functions producing objects where we call new functions, and so on ...

-It is easy to learn, and test, by entering some code, and press Enter to have it run.
-CFT has full expression support with normal cardinality rules, and is great as a calculator.
+CFT accepts lines of input, with code which is executed.
+There is full expression support with normal cardinality rules, and so CFT is great as a calculator.

 ```
 $ 2+3